-Washington: New State Law Takes Effect Barring Pre-Employment Marijuana Testing for Most Employees
+Washington Law Takes Effect Barring Pre-Employment Marijuana Testing for Most Employees

 Numerous studies indicate that employees who consume cannabis during their off hours perform no differently than their non-using peers.
 Specifically, they do not pose an increased safety risk.
 According to an exhaustive review by the US National Academy of Sciences, “There is no evidence to support a statistical association between cannabis use and occupational accidents or injuries.”

-Additional information is available from NORML’s fact sheet, ‘Marijuana Legalization and Impact on the Workplace.’
+Additional information is available from the NORML Fact Sheet, ‘Marijuana Legalization and Impact on the Workplace.’